luizbgomide/sovereign/index.md

 - Fix table scrolling.
 - Update number of suggested magic items per adventure.
 - Add a sling to the weapons list.
 Lots of magic stones out there in adventures.
-- Fully hyperlink delver creation.
+- Fully hyperlink PC creation.
 - Note in the index that Running the Game is much more complete
 - Finish Running the Game
 - I think we're ready to release!